22q11.2 Deletion Syndrome in Children

-Most children with 22q11.2DS are missing 30 to 40 genes.
-Researchers don’t yet know
+Most children with 22q11.2DS are missing approximately 40 genes.
+Researchers don’t

-the exact function of many of these genes.
-But missing the gene TBX1 on chromosome
+yet know the exact function of many of these genes.
+Missing the TBX1 gene on chromosome

-22 likely causes the syndrome's most common physical symptoms.
+22 may likely cause the syndrome's most common physical symptoms.
 These include heart

 problems and cleft palate.
 The loss of another gene (called COMT) may also explain